JMIBarth/tutorials/multiple_sequence_alignment/README.md

 <a name="bmge"></a>
 ## 2.4 Exclude unreliably aligned regions
 By comparing the alignments above, you may have realized that despite the different algorithms and parameters used, alignment differences were always located in the same regions, while other parts did not change.
 This is, because some parts of the sequence are more conserved among the species and can thus be aligned with greater confidence.
-For phylogenetic inference, we rely on aligning only homologous sites, so we may exclude variable non-conserved regions that can not be aligned with high confidence.
+For phylogenetic inference, we rely on aligning only homologous sites, so we may exclude variable non-conserved regions that cannot be aligned with high confidence.

 We will use the software BMGE (Block Mapping and Gathering with Entropy by [Criscuolo & Gribaldo 2010 BMC Evol Biol](https://doi.org/10.1186/1471-2148-10-210)) for this purpose.
 Download BMGE using the command below in your Terminal: